-- 1.20 International corporate disclosure frameworks and standards place importance on past performance information, such as non-financial KPIs.
-For instance, the IIRC Framework and IASM Management Commentary Practice Statement specify "performance" as one of the main disclosure elements.
-In a discussion paper titled "Investor Agenda For Corporate ESG Reporting, A Discussion Paper By Global Investor Organisations On Corporate ESG Reporting" jointly issued by the United Nations Principles for Responsible Investment (PRI) and the International Corporate Governance Network (ICGN) in October 2018, it is argued that "companies should seek to identify and publish material ESG issues and relevant KPIs as part of their annual reports." - 1.21 Given the needs of investors (information users), information on whether a certain business plan has been put into action and whether any progress has been made is considered to be essential for assessment of corporate value.
-According to a questionnaire survey of investors conducted by PwC13, when looking at an entity's long-term strategy, investors place high importance on information on progress made against key priorities and actions for meeting its objectives as well as on overall explanation of its strategy and actions. - 1.22 In recently years, it has been pointed out that the state of disclosure varies widely among entities with respect to information that represents past performance and results of response to challenges, including KPIs on progress with strategy or key issues and operation of corporate governance, while efforts in the realm of voluntary disclosure, such as Integrated Reports, have enhanced the disclosure of information that represents future direction to be taken by them, including strategies and business models14.
-In the discussion by the Special Committee, some members pointed out that Japan still lags behind some countries in corporate disclosure in terms of volume and depth of disclosed information, especially in reporting on business performance and operation of corporate governance.
-A research on integrated reporting practices in ten countries in 2019 shows an extremely low score given to Japanese companies for the disclosure of performance information15. - 1.23 In Japan, it has also been pointed out how important it is to disclose KPIs and other such indicators.
+- 1.25 International corporate disclosure frameworks and standards place importance on historical performance information, such as non-financial KPIs.
+For instance, the IIRC's International Integrated Reporting Framework and IASB Management Commentary Practice Statement specify "performance" as one of the main disclosure elements.
+In a discussion paper titled "Investor Agenda For Corporate ESG Reporting, A Discussion Paper By Global Investor Organisations On Corporate ESG Reporting" jointly issued by the United Nations Principles for Responsible Investment (PRI) and the International Corporate Governance Network (ICGN) in October 2018, it is argued that "companies should seek to identify and publish material ESG issues and relevant KPIs as part of their annual reports". - 1.26 Given the needs of investors (information users), information on whether a certain business plan has been put into action and whether any progress has been made is considered to be essential for assessment of corporate value.
+According to a questionnaire survey of investors conducted by PwC16, when looking at an entity's long-term strategy, investors place high importance on information on progress made against key priorities and actions for meeting its objectives as well as on overall explanation of its strategy and actions. - In recent years, it has been pointed out that the state of disclosure varies widely among entities with respect to information that represents historical performance and results of response to challenges, including KPIs on progress with strategy or key issues and operation of corporate governance, while efforts in the realm of voluntary disclosure, such as Integrated Reports, have increasingly enhanced the disclosure of information that represents future direction to be taken by them, including strategies and business models17.
+In the discussion by the Special Committee, some members pointed out that Japan still lags behind other countries in corporate disclosure in terms of volume and depth of disclosed information, especially in reporting on performance and operation of corporate governance.
+A research on integrated reporting practices in ten countries in 2019 shows an extremely low score given to Japanese companies for the disclosure of performance information18. - 1.28 In Japan, it has also been pointed out how important it is to disclose KPIs.
 The Principles Regarding the Disclosure of Narrative Information published in March 2019 outline the concept of KPI disclosure and efforts that should be made to realize the preferred disclosure as the Cabinet Office Ordinance on the Disclosure of Corporate Affairs, etc. requires companies to disclose objective indicators to evaluate the status of the progress of their management goals if they use any.
 Furthermore, the ESG Disclosure Study Group, which was launched in June 2020 on the initiative of companies in the Private Sector, has begun a study on ESG-related indicators.